Research

 Working Papers:

-Abstract: Estimates of maximum Sharpe ratios for multifactor asset pricing models seem too large to be consistent with risk-based explanations.
-We argue that this “Sharpe ratio puzzle” can be resolved by accounting for the fact that historical data influences the selection of factors.
+Abstract: Estimates of maximum Sharpe ratios for popular multifactor asset pricing models seem too large to be consistent with risk-based explanations.
+This “Sharpe ratio puzzle” is mitigated by accounting for the fact that historical data influences factor selection.
 We show that common approaches to measuring Sharpe ratios for data-instigated models are subject to substantial optimistic bias.
-Upon adopting estimation approaches that mitigate this bias, we find that multifactor model Sharpe ratio improvements relative to the capital asset pricing model fall dramatically.
-Our results challenge the perception that rich factor models are vastly superior to classic benchmarks.
+Using alternative empirical approaches that mitigate this bias, we find that multifactor model Sharpe ratio improvements relative to the capital asset pricing model fall dramatically.
+Our analysis illustrates the importance of accounting for data-instigated model selection effects in evaluating and comparing factor models.

 Presentations: Financial Management Association Conference (2023), Portuguese Finance Network Conference (2023), Financial Management Association European Conference (2023), University of North Carolina at Charlotte, University of North Texas, University of Virginia, Virginia Tech